davik3000/vagrantbox-centos7/README.md

       # vagrant box add --name <box name> centos-7.box

+- Check your local repository of Vagrant boxes with:

+      # vagrant box list

+- Check your local instances of Vagrant images with:

+      # vagrant global-status

 ### Install your Vagrant box ###

 - Create a new folder, that it will contain our new Vagrant machine definition.